bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

     }
 ~~~

+[[ Editor's note: This is fairly parallel to the request but it kinda
+hides the fact that this is a nonce from the AS, not the client. ]]

-When the user completes interaction at the AS, the AS MUST call the
+When the RO completes interaction at the AS, the AS MUST call the
-client's callback URL using the method indicated in the
+RC's callback URL using the method indicated in the
 [callback request](#request-interact-callback) as described in {{interaction-callback}}.

-If the AS returns a "callback" nonce, the client MUST NOT
+If the AS returns a "callback" nonce, the RC MUST NOT
 continue a grant request before it receives the associated
 interaction reference on the callback URI.

 ### Display of a Short User Code {#response-interact-usercode}

-If the client indicates that it can
+If the RC indicates that it can
 [display a short user-typeable code](#request-interact-usercode)
-and the AS supports this capability for the client's
+and the AS supports this capability for the RC's
 request, the AS responds with a "user_code" field.
 This field is an
 object that contains the following members.